jefftriplett/personal-goals/ideas/apps/README.md

 - [ ] Django Dashboard / Charting website
 - [ ] Django version of put.io for private file management
 - [ ] Lunch website
+- [ ] Sublime Text 3 / proselint plugin for flagging words outside of the 1,000 most common words in English.
+[Cleartext](https://github.com/mortenjust/cleartext-mac) does this.